Genpact Passes This Key Test

 Watching the trends

 I don't think so.
 AR and DSO look healthy.
-For the last fully reported fiscal quarter, Genpact's year-over-year revenue grew 15.7%, and its AR grew 3.3%.
+For the last fully reported fiscal quarter, Genpact's year-over-year revenue grew 14.7%, and its AR grew 12.3%.
 That looks OK.
-End-of-quarter DSO decreased 11.7% from the prior-year quarter.
-It was about the same as the prior quarter.
+End-of-quarter DSO decreased 2.1% from the prior-year quarter.
+It was down 5.6% versus the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 Is Genpact playing the right part in the new technology revolution?
 Computers, mobile devices, and related services are creating huge amounts of valuable data, but only for companies that can crunch the numbers and make sense of it.
 Meet the leader in this field in "The Only Stock You Need To Profit From the NEW Technology Revolution."
 Click here for instant access to this free report.

 The article Genpact Passes This Key Test originally appeared on Fool.com.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.